Does boat have wheels?

 A azimuth pod is basically an electric motor in a pod suspended beneath the ship through a structure that looks a lot like a rudder.

 The propeller is most often put in the front for the most unobstructed water flow.
-The azimuth pods are often placed in the aft and combined with bow thrusters in the stern.
+Azimuth pods are frequently installed aft and combined with bow thrusters in the stern.

-This gives a cruise ship excellent turning performance and basically allows the ship to move sideways.
+This makes it easy for a cruise ship to turn and gives it the ability to move sideways.
 (Extremely handy if you want to move in and out of port without the assistance of tugs.)